 Wheels and Casters

 Casters offer multi-directional maneuverability, which allows staff to move the carts in tight spaces and allows for more efficient cart storage.
-At Scott-Clark Medical, our medical rolling carts feature multi-surface casters which are designed to move easily between different types of flooring for a more versatile cart.
+At Scott-Clark Medical, our medical rolling carts feature multi-surface casters designed to move easily between different types of flooring for a more versatile cart.

-Medical rolling carts are made from powder coated stainless steel for a lightweight cart that is easy to maneuver for access to medical equipment and medications wherever the patient needs them.
+Medical rolling carts are made from powder-coated stainless steel for a lightweight cart that is easy to maneuver for access to medical equipment and medications wherever the patient needs them.
 This material is also designed for easy cleaning and sterilization to prevent the spread of bacteria and viruses between areas of the medical facility.

 Increasing patient safety helps to improve the quality of care that patients receive.
-Disposing of medical waste and sharps prevents the spread of contagious disease, bacteria and viruses.
+Disposing of medical waste and sharps prevents the spread of contagious disease, bacteria, and viruses.
 Medical rolling carts feature both contained medical waste disposal bins as well as sharps disposal bins to protect staff and patients.

 Functional Work Surface